AdoriZahard/hi3er/docs/index.md

 ![Who would knew Ai-Chan could be so cute!?](https://user-images.githubusercontent.com/114035701/208253265-c16968a4-dfd0-4c0f-9f3d-d96b3daaa88a.png)

-### <p align="center">-- Deliverer of Disappointment</p>
+### <p align="center">-- Ignition is so fun!</p>

 !!! note
     Updated 6.2.
 Okay, so.
 Ai-Chan.
 She's pretty fun, and apparently she makes a really satisfactory sound everytime she deflects her chakrams.
 Which is kind of interesting for the gameplay itself.
 She also is comfortable to play due to the good gather that she has, albeit unreliable when the enemies are too far away.
-But she has a lot of problems that I have a hot take for.
+But she has some serious problems which will be pointed out below this note.

+!!! danger
+    Ai-Chan needs S Rank as a bare minimum to be usable in ER.
+SS will improve her a bit, however her strength is largely tied to being 4/4.
+What this means is that she has a horrible downscalability, and you can expect this to be made **really clear** once this current shilling weather is gone.
+If your Ai-Chan does not have even a Pri Chakram to use, and your Stigmas aren't her Idol Set, do not expect her to perform very well.

 >   Boss to be chosen: Andrius, then Elysia (to booli her) or Vill-V